aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/math-objects/remove/_index.md

 ﻿---
-title: "Delete an OfficeMath object from a Word document"
+title: "Delete an OfficeMath object from a Word document online"
-second_title: " online"
 articleTitle: "Delete an OfficeMath object"
 linktitle: "Delete an OfficeMath object"
 type: docs